School Hours And Attendance

 - On the first unexcused absence in any month, the school will notify a parent by phone or in writing of the student’s absence and of potential consequences for further unexcused absences.

-- On the second unexcused absence in any month, a conference will be scheduled with parents or guardians and the student to discuss the absences.
+- On the third unexcused absence in any month, a conference will be scheduled with parents or guardians and the student to discuss the absences.
 After five unexcused absences, an attendance agreement is required to be signed.

 - If the student reaches seven unexcused absences in any month, or 10 unexcused absences in the current school year, the district is required to file a petition in juvenile court alleging a violation of Washington state’s mandatory attendance law.